 the team

-Our team is comprised of researchers from a variety of professional and academic backgrounds, ranging from policy analysts to transportation engineers.
+Our team is comprised of researchers from a variety of professional and academic backgrounds, ranging from policy analysts to Practitioners.

 -